michaellihs/golab/doc/golab_group-members_sync.md

 Synchronizes the members of 2 groups, by either

 * merging them (default) - members that exist in target group but not in source group are kept
-* replacing them (--replace) - members that exist in target group but not in source group are deleted
+* removing them (--remove) - members that exist in target group but not in source group are deleted

 ```
 golab group-members sync